ibm-cloud-docs/cephaas/volume_about.md

 Data volumes are encrypted by default with IBM-managed encryption.
 You can also encrypt data volumes by using your own root keys.

-### {{site.data.keyword.cephaas_short}} IOPS profiles
+### Volume profiles
-{: #block-storage-profiles-intro}
+{: #volume-profiles-intro}

-When you create a {{site.data.keyword.cephaas_short}} volume in your availability zone, you can use 3 different tiered profiles with predefined IOPS levels and a custom profile with which you can define your own IOPS level based on the volume capacity.
+Volume profiles are a way to determine the IOPS performance of a volume.
+When you create a {{site.data.keyword.cephaas_short}} volume in your deployment, you can use 3 different tiered profiles with predefined IOPS levels and a custom profile with which you can define your own IOPS level based on the volume capacity.
 All profiles are backed by solid-state drives (SSDs).

-## {{site.data.keyword.cephaas_short}} encryption
+## Block storage volume encryption
 {: #storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
 When you create a volume, you can choose to protect the volume by using your own root keys, or use the default IBM-managed encryption.
 Volumes that are created during storage provisioning are encrypted with IBM-managed encryption by default.
 You can edit the volume to using your root keys.
 After you set up encryption for a volume, you can't change it.

-## Cancelling your {{site.data.keyword.cephaas_full}}
+## Deleting your block storage volume
-{: #cancel-storage}
+{: #delete-storage-volume}

-If you no longer need a volume, you can cancel it at any time.
+If you no longer need a volume, you can delete it at any time.
 IBM wipes all data before the storage is reused.
 If you have more compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+For more information, see [Sanitize your data before you delete a volume](/docs/sdsaas?topic=sdsaas-deleting-block-volume#sanitizing-your-data-before-you-delete-a-volume).

 ## Next steps
 {: #block-storage-about-nextsteps}

 Create your {{site.data.keyword.cephaas_short}} block volumes.

-* For more information about creating a volume during instance provisioning, see [Create and attach a block volume when you create an instance].
+For more information about creating a volume, see [Create and attach a block volume when you create a deployment](/docs/sdsaas?topic=sdsaas-creating-block-volume&interface=ui).
-* For more information about creating a CephaaS encrypted by your own encryption keys, see [Creating block volumes with customer-managed encryption]